 In all hospitals in the UK that are treating COVID-19 patients, arrangements have been made in a way so as to affect other services as little as possible, and to minimise the spread of the virus.
-In some cases, within an NHS Trust, COVID-19 cases are being dealt with at one hospital within the Trust only.

 Therefore, if you have a concern about cancer or you are experiencing a health emergency, please contact your doctor or visit A&E as you would usually.